 What do health departments do with this information?

-Health departments use the reports in a variety of ways.
-First and foremost, the reports are used to trigger prompt implementation of disease control and prevention measures.
-When reports are compiled and analyzed, they may provide public health authorities with important information about a disease, including trends, risk factors, and whether existing disease prevention activities are working.
+Reports are used to trigger prompt implementation of disease control and prevention measures.
+When reports are compiled and analyzed, they provide public health authorities with important information about a disease, including trends, risk factors, and whether existing disease prevention activities are working.

 Why do I have to report when the laboratory has already reported the case?

-For immediately reportable diseases, the answer is simple.
 The health care provider will be the first person to make the diagnosis or be the first health care professional to suspect that the illness is occurring.
-For the remaining reportable diseases, the health care provider often has clinical information that the laboratory doesn’t have –information that often is critical for public health authorities to perform their duties in a timely and efficient fashion.
+They often possess clinical information that the laboratory doesn’t have –information that often is critical for public health authorities to perform their duties in a timely and efficient fashion.

 What is expected from a health care provider during a disease investigation?

-Health care providers may be contacted by the local health department and asked to provide clinical or diagnostic information regarding a patient.
+Health care providers will be asked to provide clinical or diagnostic information regarding a patient.
 They also may be asked to collect additional clinical specimens to confirm the diagnosis of cases and to participate in prevention activities, including administering vaccines and prophylactic antibiotics.